 As a distributed database, TiDB performs in-memory conflict detection in the TiKV layer, mainly in the prewrite phase.
 TiDB instances are stateless and unaware of each other, which means they cannot know whether their writes result in conflicts across the cluster.
 Therefore, conflict detection is performed in the TiKV layer.

 The configuration is as follows:

 # Controls the number of slots. ("2048000" by default） scheduler-concurrency = 2048000

-In addition, TiKV supports monitoring the time spent on waiting latches in scheduler.
+In addition, TiKV supports monitoring the time spent on waiting latches in the scheduler.

-Scheduler latch wait duration is high and there is no slow writes, it can be safely concluded that there are many write conflicts at this time.
+Scheduler latch wait duration is high and there are no slow writes, it can be safely concluded that there are many write conflicts at this time.